groupdocs-viewer/GroupDocs.Viewer-for-.NET/Showcases/GroupDocs.Viewer-for-.NET-WebForm-Modern-UI/README.md

 # Pre-Requisites

-* Visual Studio 2015 or later.
+* Visual Studio 2015 or later
-* Any latest browsers (Firefox, Chrome, Interner Explorer, Safari).
+* Any latest browsers (Firefox, Chrome, Interner Explorer, Safari)
-* GroupDocs.Viewer 17.10
+* GroupDocs.Viewer for .NET 17.12

 # Installation

-* Download the code, open it in MS Visual Studio 2015 or later.
+* Download the code, open it in MS Visual Studio 2015 or later
-* Update the required or missing libraries from Nuget.
+* Update the required or missing libraries from Nuget
-* Run the code.
+* Run the code

 # Apply Licence

-* Open Global.asax.cs.
+* Open Global.asax.cs
-* Set license file path in _licensePath variable.
+* Set license file path in _licensePath variable